Troubleshoot Search Implementation Issues With Usage Analytics

 • A query might return results only for some users or in some interfaces, due to permissions on items and hidden filters on queries used in some interfaces.

-• Looking at the Search Relevance explorer:
+• In the Search Relevance explorer, do the following:

 1. Take a sample of the top user queries that you feel should be followed by the most clicks by your users.

-3. Add the Click Event Count metric to the table (see Add Dimensions or Metrics to the Data Table).
+3. Add the Click Event Count metric to the table (see Add dimensions or metrics to the data table).

 4. Sort the table with descending Click Event Count metric values.